-Posting on social media can be overwhelming and leave one feeling like Alice down the rabbit hole.
+Posting on social media can be overwhelming.
 What to post, when, how often, how much of other people's content should you engage with?
 A simple tactic to keep you on track is to follow the rule of thirds: promote, share, interact.
 After all, three is the magic number!

 1/3 content promotes your group

 - Visuals are vital.
 Post photos that represent the personality of the group, include rehearsals and behind-the-scenes, pre-concert prep as well as concerts and the day-to-day life of the group.
 Consider setting up an Instagram account to act as a photo diary.

 - Show off your sound.
 Capturing short videos of rehearsals or concerts that can be shared on social media are brilliant for communicating the kind of music you perform and the quality of your group.
 Using Facebook Live in a rehearsal or setting up a YouTube channel to gather recordings of concerts, could be a great tool to attract new members.